All Episodes

 They didn't comment on that.

-The main thing that was accomplished there was that I was able to finally tell this whole thing without breaking down.
+But there was, they did manage to, the main thing that was accomplished there was that I was able to finally tell this whole thing without breaking down.

-What he did was to remove this fear to the point where I could get into my perceptions more.
+And what he did was to remove this fear to the point where I could get into my perceptions more.

 How much were you able to relate under hypnosis?

-I was able to recall for them basically everything, relate to them in detail everything that I had been able to recall, but they came to a point In trying to dig deeper, trying to find out if there was more memory, saying, ìThis is just a short period of time.
+And I was able to recall for them basically everything, you know, relate to them in detail everything that I had been able to recall.

-What happened in all this other time?î You bet.
+What happened in all this other time?

 And I had assumed that I'd been unconscious the rest of the time.